px39n/Multiple-Positive-View/README.md

 ---

-## Materials 2: Experimental Configurations
-Can be found in the appendix section.

-## Materials 3: Intermediate Data During Experiments
+## Materials 2: Intermediate Data During Experiments

 We uploaded all raw data involved in paper.